Connecticut Leads the Nation in Teacher Workforce Innovation.

 • Achievement gaps widen when students lose teachers who speak their languages, understand their communities, and have proven effectiveness in the classroom.

-• Connecticut's hard-won gains—growing from 8% to 12% teachers of color faster than nearly any state—get wiped out in a single round of budget cuts.
+• Connecticut's investment in expanding teacher recruitment and pathways from 8% to 12% teachers of color faster than nearly any state—get wiped out in a single round of budget cuts.

-• High-need schools and shortage areas like bilingual education lose the very educators who were hired to fill gaps, creating even more instability.
+• High-need schools and shortage areas like special education lose the very educators who were hired to fill gaps, creating even more instability.

 We Don’t Have to Choose